MCP Server Errors

 How to handle errors returned by the foura-mcp server.

-Every error response from any of the three tools (foura_single, foura_proxy, foura_browser) is structured.
+Every error response from any of the four tools (foura_auto, foura_single, foura_proxy, foura_browser) is structured.
 LLM agents can read the code field for retry logic without parsing prose.

 Envelope shape